 John Lord, 61, a Foundry Labourer, born Denchworth, Berkshire.

-Emma Louise Lord, 21, a Dressmaker, born Isleworth, Middlesex.
+Emma Louisa Lord, 21, a Dressmaker, born Isleworth, Middlesex.

 John Lewis Lord, 31, an Engine Fitter – Foundry, born Isleworth, Middlesex.

 William was 17 years old, a Fitter – Steam Engineers.
 He was living with his father & step mother & step siblings.

 John, 40, a Steam Engine Fitter.

 Violet Elizabeth Lord (nee Sawyer), 31, born Woodbridge, Suffolk.

 William Sawyer, 13, an Errand Boy, born Ipswich.